UMEP-dev/UMEP-Tutorials/docs/source/Tutorials/IntroductionToThermalComfort.rst

-.. _IntroToSOLWEIGICUC12:
+.. _IntroToThermalComfort:

 Thermal Comfort - Introduction to SOLWEIG, URock and SpatialTC
 =========================================

 Introduction
 ------------
 This tutorial is divided into three parts.
-In part 1 you will use the SOLWEIG model to calculate mean radiant temperature.
-In part 2 you will use the URock model to estimate wind fields and in part 3 you will combine your results from part 1 and part 2 into the Physiological Equivalent Temperature index.
+In :ref:`part 1<part1>` you will use the SOLWEIG model to calculate mean radiant temperature.
+In :ref:`part 2<part2>` you will use the URock model to estimate wind fields and in :ref:`part 3<part3>` you will combine your results from part 1 and part 2 into the Physiological Equivalent Temperature index.